Ani-Moopa/.github/profile/readme.md

 		"- 👯 We're looking for -": "anyone who comes here and helps out lmao", "- 🤔 Origin country ?":"",
-		"- 💬 Ask us about": "Any tech queries or if you have any issue about the project ( open a issue on the repo)  ", "- 📫 How to reach us:": "join the discord server(https://discord.gg/v5fjSdKwr2)", }
+		"- 💬 Ask us about": "Any tech queries or if you have any issue about the project ( open a issue on the repo)  ", "- 📫 How to reach us:": "join the discord server (link in main page bio)", }
 }
 ```